WSU’s Access Center is a resource on campus for disabled students and allies, providing accommodations and services to students with disabilities.

 The center reestablished the Student Disability Alliance and is working to revitalize and expand its presence on campus.

-Breana Ramirez, an animal science major, mentor and alliance member, (I think you just need to mention her relation to the center) – JP said the alliance lost participation before the pandemic, (delete) – JP and she wanted to help bring it back.
+Breana Ramirez, an alliance member, said the alliance lost participation before the pandemic and she wanted to help bring it back.

-McWilliams (said they) – JP hopes (hope) – JP the alliance will serve as a tool to build community for both disabled and non-disabled students.
+McWilliams said they hope the alliance will serve as a tool to build community for both disabled and non-disabled students.

 “It’s so important to have a space for everyone where everyone feels included and accepted,” McWilliams said.
-“Spread lots of awareness in different ways as to how we can help our university as students.” (is there something missing from the beginning of this quote?
-It feels kind of incomplete as is) – JP
+“We need to spread lots of awareness in different ways as to how we can help our university as students.”

-Trina McConnell, a plant biology major, mentor and alliance officer (again, I think we just need their title with the group) – JP, said that (delete) – JP when she learned the center had no plans to bring back Disability in STEM Week, she asked if she could revive it—with the addition of the arts.
+Trina McConnell, an alliance officer, said when she learned the center had no plans to bring back Disability in STEM Week, she asked if she could revive it—with the addition of the arts.
 This led to the creation of Disability in STE(A)M Week.

-“The parts of my brain that aren’t as technical—I think the arts help me get over those learning gaps you really need in STEM,” (were these parts of two different sentences?
-I’m just asking because they seem a bit disjointed like this) – JP McConnell said.
+“I think the arts help me get over those learning gaps you really need in STEM,” McConnell said.

-Events for STE(A)M Week will include awareness sessions on accommodations for lab classes, seminars on assistive technology and skill-building workshops, all leading up to the main event on Friday, (death) – JP-wait what?-LR March 28.
+Events for STE(A)M Week will include awareness sessions on accommodations for lab classes, seminars on assistive technology and skill-building workshops, all leading up to the main event on Friday, March 28.

 “Access, Art and Academia” will be the centerpiece of Disability in STE(A)M Week, taking place at the WSU Alumni Center from 5—7:30 p.m.
 Guests are invited to enjoy snacks, discussions and an art gallery.

 The event will feature speeches from disabled individuals and an art gallery displaying student-created pieces illustrating their majors.
-Teachers, graduate students and undergraduates are invited to speak about the barriers they face in STEM due to their disabilities and how they have overcome them.*different wording people do not necessarily ‘overcome’ disabilities
+Teachers, graduate students and undergraduates are invited to speak about the barriers they face in STEM due to their disabilities and how they have handled them.

 Club meetings will be held every Friday from 3-5 p.m. in the Disabled Student Center, located on the second floor of the Washington Building.
 The club will also meet via Discord on the last Friday of each month.